BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The SAA manages all data via the DCG and the MySQL DB accept for the FE data which is stored by the UI.
 Hence, almost every action of the user is handled by the following flow:
-- the user makes request,
+- the user makes a request,
 - the UI emits a corresponding CS request,
 - the CS executes the action,
 - the CS returns the outputs (if exists) to the UI,